ernesto-sun/EXA/README.md

 ## Background

-EXA is the result of years of trying and playing - always keeping one insight in mind that impressed me a lot as teenager.
-Must have been said by *Sir Charles Antony Richard Hoare* but I cant find the exact refrence:
+EXA is the result of years of trying and playing - always keeping one insight in mind, that impressed me a lot as teenager.
+It must have been said by *Sir Charles Antony Richard Hoare* but I cant find the exact refrence:

 "An optimized language is the one that can express any fact with the least number of characters, PLUS the least number of characters needed to describe all exceptions."

-Thus, the goal was: Minimzing exceptions while keeping small and simple.
+Thus, the goal was: Minimizing exceptions while keeping small and simple.

 EXA is the one language to rule them all.
 EXA unites whole chapters, such as: